-Additional information, including directors' and officers' remuneration and indebtedness, principal holders of Tidewater's securities and securities authorized for issuance under equity compensation plans, where applicable, will be contained in Tidewater's information circular for the next annual meeting of shareholders that involves the election of directors and additional information as provided in Tidewater's comparative financial statements for its most recently completed financial year.
+Additional information, including directors' and officers' remuneration and indebtedness, principal holders of Tidewater's securities and securities authorized for issuance under equity compensation plans, where applicable, will be contained in Tidewater's information circular for the next annual meeting of shareholders that involves the election of directors and additional information as provided in Tidewater's Annual Financial Statements for its most recently completed financial year.
 Tidewater will provide this information to any person, upon request made to the Chief Financial Officer of Tidewater at Suite 900, 222 - 3rd Avenue S.W., Calgary, Alberta, T2P 0B4.
-The documents will also be located on SEDAR at www.sedar.com.
+The documents will also be located on SEDAR+ at www.sedarplus.com.

-Additional financial information is provided in the Corporation's comparative financial statements and management's discussion and analysis for the year ended December 31, 2022, which are also available on SEDAR.
+Additional financial information is provided in the Corporation's Annual Financial Statements and MD&A for the year ended December 31, 2023, which are also available on SEDAR+.